 Mamas, you will love this chocolate banana lactation smoothie!
 It tastes amazing and has oats, flaxseed and brewer’s yeast to help boost your milk supply.

-Of course, you can literally make any smoothie a lactation smoothie just by adding ingredients to boost your milk supply, but haphazardly adding ingredients to a smoothie can often times result in a concoction that doesn’t taste so good.
+You can literally make any smoothie a lactation smoothie just by adding specific milk producing foods, but haphazardly adding ingredients to a smoothie can often times result in a concoction that doesn’t taste so good.
 Especially when you’re working with a bitter ingredient like brewer’s yeast.
 Been there, done that!

 Sweetened With Medjool Dates